-Ber is a low-caloriefruit, rich in micronutrients like vitamins and mineral but it is a poor source of macronutrients like protein, fat and carbohydrate.
+Ber is a low-calorie fruit, rich in micronutrients like vitamins and minerals but it is a poor source of macronutrients like protein, fat, and carbohydrate.
 It is an excellent source of several antioxidants.

 Health benefits of Ber (Indian Jujube) in season make it a super fruit-

-Several scientific studies confirmed that excess production of free radicals in our body leads to oxidative stress which in term invites many diseases like obesity, diabetes, cardiac problems, dementia, Alzheimer’s disease and many more.
-So, elimination of free radicals from the body cells is the key to remain active even at old age.
+Several scientific studies confirmed that excess production of free radicals in our body leads to oxidative stress which in term invites many diseases like obesity, diabetes, cardiac problems, dementia, Alzheimer’s disease, and many more.
+So, the elimination of free radicals from the body cells is the key to remaining active even at old age.
 A few studies indicated that ber is an excellent source of natural antioxidants.
 As the fruit matures, the amount of antioxidants increases.
-So, in terms of antioxidants, ripe fruits are better than that of unripe one.
-Seasonal intake of fresh ber fruits is effevctive to prevent many lifestyle diseases.
+So, in terms of antioxidants, ripe fruits are better than unripe ones.
+Seasonal intake of fresh ber fruits is effective to prevent many lifestyle diseases.

 - Ber fruits has an anticarcinogenic activity.
 So, it is good for those persons who are at risk of cancer.
 The people with a family history of cancer or those himself/ herself is a cancer survivor should take fresh ber throughout the season.